Windows Server 2022 Now Generally Available

 It’s been sometime since I last deployed Windows Server in a corporate environment, and it looks like Windows Server 2022 is now generally available.
-Some of the notable updates include multi-layered security and Hybrid capabilities with Azure.
+Some notable updates include multi-layered security and Hybrid capabilities with Azure.

-According to Bernardo Caldas Microsoft Windows Server Blog:
+According to Bernardo Caldas Microsoft Windows Server Blog

 Today, we are announcing the general availability of Windows Server 2022.
 It’s a big step forward for the operating system that is trusted by major corporations and small businesses alike to run their business and mission-critical workloads.